 Our VFX course is a balance between practice and theory, and is supplemented by visits from industry professionals, exhibitions and workshops.

-You will gain knowledge of the field through specialist lectures, which are followed by hands-on sessions.
+Students on the Visual Effects and Motion graphics course will gain knowledge of the field through specialist lectures, which are followed by hands-on sessions.
 As you progress, you will specialise in areas of interest to you.

 By the final year, you will possess the skills to generate a product from concept through to finished piece.
 You will also have the opportunity to participate in national and international festivals and competitions.
 These will help you develop a showreel of professional, broadcast quality work, which you can show to employers.